arpit20adlakha/arpit20adlakha/README.md

 <p align="center">Welcome to my page! </br> I'm Arpit, a Software Developer from <img src="https://www.flaticon.com/svg/static/icons/svg/330/330176.svg" width="13"/> <b>Bangalore, India</b>.</p>

 <p>
-    I like to think of myself as a problem solver.
     I write Software to solve problems.
 I am always intrigued by the way software has influenced our lives.  ¯\ (ツ) /¯

 I’m passionate about building tools to help people save time and do more with their lives.
 I am proficient in software development, computer science, competitive coding, good coding practices , designing scalable systems and much more.
 HLD, LLD , Data Structures and Algorithms are parts of my expertise.